 BJ’s Racial Justice Initiative

-In recent years, as our country witnessed more and more violent acts that claimed the lives of black Americans, BJ members, clergy, and staff alike, we began to ask ourselves: what would it look like for BJ to act on the issue of racial justice?
+In recent years, as violent acts that claimed the lives of black American have become more visible through social and mainstream media, BJ members, clergy, and staff alike began to ask ourselves: what would it look like for BJ to act on the issue of racial justice?
 How can we, how should we be allies?
 What is our role as a faith community to address racism and racial discrimination?

 As we began to explore these questions, we learned that much of what we need to do begins with ourselves.
 Though there are many worthy issues that cry out for our attention and support, we decided not to jump into an external campaign but instead start with heshbon hanefesh: a soul accounting of the ways that race and racism play out in our individual hearts and minds, and in the collective BJ community.